When Is It Too Late to Litter Train a Cat?

 The answer is no. The age of the cat has little to no impact on the litter training process.
 However, it does affect the amount of time taken for a cat to become properly litter trained.

 Young cats are typically easier to litter train because they are still in the process of learning and adapting to their new environment.
 They are also more receptive to new routines and habits.
-Older cats, on the other hand, may have established behaviors and routines, making them more set in their ways.
-However, with patience and persistence, it is possible to litter train a cat at any age.
+Older cats, on the other hand, have established behaviors and routines, which makes it a little challenging to train them.

 When is it too Late to Litter Train a Cat?